It’s Not ‘Divorce Month.’ It’s ‘Starting to Think About Divorce Month.’

-California’s New Gender-Neutral Toy Law Revives a 50-Year Feminist Fight
+California’s Gender-Neutral Toy Law Revives a 50-Year Feminist Fight

 On Jan.
-1, 2024, California will begin enforcing Assembly Bill 1084, a landmark bill in the movement for a more inclusive toy culture.
+1, 2024, California began enforcing Assembly Bill 1084, a landmark bill in the movement for a more inclusive toy culture.
 Reinforcing the traditional gender binary through toys, for the first time in history, will be a civil offense.

 The impetus for the legislation is straight out of 1970s toy campaigns against gender-based marketing—like Ms. magazine’s “Toys for Free Children” and the Ms. Foundation’s “Free to Be … You and Me.”